-- 11. The Deputy President (Finance & Services) shall: - 11.1.
-Take on Presidential duties as appropriate, - 11.2.
-Be responsible for reporting student opinion on health and safety to the College and external bodies, suggesting areas for development, in conjunction with the relevant Union committees, - 11.3.
-Be jointly responsible with Deputy President (Clubs & Services) for the training, support and recognition of Clubs, Societies & Projects (CSP) volunteers, in conjunction with the relevant Union committees and staff, - 11.4.
-Be jointly responsible with Deputy President (Clubs & Societies) for overseeing support on financial matters to Clubs, Societies & Projects, - 11.5.
-Be responsible for the Union's Financial Procedures, - 11.6.
-Be responsible for the Union's Health and Safety Procedures. - 11.7.
-Be responsible for the commercial services the Union provides, including, but not limited to: conferencing, retail and licensed trade services, - 11.8.
-Be responsible for the sponsorship of the Union.
+- 12. The Deputy President (Finance & Services) shall: - 12.1.
+Take on Presidential duties as appropriate, - 12.2.
+Be responsible for reporting students' interests on health and safety to the College and external bodies, suggesting areas for development, in conjunction with the relevant Union committees and staff, - 12.3.
+Be jointly responsible with Deputy President (Clubs & Societies) for the training, support and recognition of Clubs, Societies & Projects (CSPs) volunteers, in conjunction with the relevant Union committees and staff, - 12.4.
+Be jointly responsible with Deputy President (Clubs & Societies) for overseeing support on financial matters to Clubs, Societies & Projects, - 12.5.
+Be responsible for reporting students' interests on financial procedures that impact students, suggesting areas for development, in conjunction with the Finance & Risk sub-committee of the Board of Trustees, where the Deputy President (Finance & Services) will be a member, - 12.6.
+Be responsible for ensuring students' interests are accounted for in the delivery of the Union services provided at all campuses, including but not limited to conferencing, retail and licensed trade services, - 12.7.
+Be responsible for the sponsorship of the Union, - 12.8.
+Be responsible for ensuring students' interests are considered in the training, support and recognition of all student staff, in conjunction with the relevant Union committees and staff,